JJerryJi/referral-system/README.md

 ### Frontend

-The `frontend` directory contains the client-side application, developed using [insert framework/language here].
+The `frontend` directory contains the client-side application, developed using React and JavaScript.
 This interface enables users to interact with Referral Finder, providing intuitive tools for searching, managing, and handling referrals.

 ### Backend

 The `backend` directory houses the server-side application.
-Built on [insert language/framework here], it manages data, user requests, and database interactions, providing essential endpoints and logic to support the frontend functionalities.
+Built on Django and FastAPI with two separate server, it manages data, user requests, and database interactions, providing essential endpoints and logic to support the frontend functionalities.

 ## Running the Project